 - Co-operation – this is all about collaboration and your ability to adapt to the needs of others.
 Future employers will look to hire skilled social beings; people who are able to lead and work effectively as part of a team falls under this umbrella.

 If you’re looking to study abroad, the best thing you can do is choose a school that not only acknowledges, but responds, to the needs of the future workplace.
 Makes sense, right?
-To help you on your way, we’ve chosen five Canadian institutions that are known to produce agile graduate talent.
+To help you on your way, we’ve chosen four Canadian institutions that are known to produce agile graduate talent.

 Since Canadore College opened its doors in 1967, it has been whole-heartedly committed to student success and graduate triumph.